ryanholzapfel/FlairCompiler/README.md

 * When a number is followed by letters, the scanner returns a number token followed by an identifier token (it should return an invalid number error)
 * The scanner does not check for number size (should be limited to range 2^-32 to 2^32 -1) PARTIALLY FIXED (can check positive values only)
 * Creating the proper semantic actions for if-then-else expressions seems to cause issues.
 We think the issue stems from not having semantic actions associated with primes?
+* The code generator in the previous version works on print one only in the current version we got doubler to generate some tm code but the tm code is not operable
+* The current version has now also broken print-one tm code this was expected as the design to handle Doubler is somewhat different we expect to fix this in the near future

 ### Features Not Implemented
 * The error handler does not filter Python errors out.
 It just passes everything through.
 (IN PROGRESS)